bghira/SimpleTuner/OPTIONS.md

   --disable_benchmark   By default, the model will be benchmarked on the first
                         batch of the first epoch.
 This can be disabled with this option.
+  --validation_model_evaluator {clip,none}
+                        Validations must be enabled for model evaluation to function.
+The default is to use no evaluator, and 'clip' will use a CLIP model to evaluate the resulting model's performance during validations.
+  --pretrained_validation_model_name_or_path PRETRAINED_VALIDATION_MODEL_NAME_OR_PATH
+                        Optionally provide a custom model to use for ViT evaluations.
+The default is currently clip-vit-large-
+                        patch14-336, allowing for lower patch sizes (greater accuracy) and an input resolution of 336x336.
   --validation_on_startup
                         When training begins, the starting model will have validation prompts run through it, for later